Square Enix: Post-merger and acquisitions (2003–2013)

 To strengthen its wireless market, Square Enix acquired mobile application developer UIEvolution in March 2004, which was sold in December 2007, and the company instead founded its own Square Enix MobileStudio in January 2008 to focus on mobile products.
 In January 2005, Square Enix founded Square Enix China, expanding their interests in the People's Republic of China.

 In September 2005, Square Enix bought the gaming developer and publisher Taito, renowned for their arcade hits such as Space Invaders and the Bubble Bobble series; Taito's home and portable console games divisions were merged into Square Enix itself by March 2010.
 In August 2008, Square Enix made plans for a similar expansion by way of a friendly takeover of video game developer Tecmo by purchasing shares at a 30 percent premium, but Tecmo rejected the proposed takeover.
 Tecmo would later merge with Koei in April 2009 to form Koei Tecmo.
 In April 2007, Square Enix Ltd. CEO John Yamamoto also became CEO of Square Enix, Inc. In 2008–2009, Square Enix was reportedly working with Grin on a Final Fantasy spin-off codenamed Fortress.
 The project was allegedly canceled by Square Enix after introducing seemingly impossible milestones and without payments made, resulting in Grin declaring bankruptcy and its co-founders blaming Square Enix for being "betrayed".
+On January 8, 2009, Square Enix signed an agreement with Ubisoft where the former would work to assist the latter in distributing their video games in Japan.

-In February 2009, Square Enix announced a takeover deal for SCi Entertainment briefly renamed Eidos plc, the holding company for Eidos Interactive, the UK-based publisher of the Tomb Raider, Hitman, Deus Ex, Thief, and Legacy of Kain franchises, along with its multiple subsidiary development studios that developed the games The acquisition of Eidos was completed in April 2009, and in November the publisher was merged with Square Enix's European publishing organization to form Square Enix Europe.
+In February 2009, Square Enix announced a takeover deal for Eidos (formerly SCi Entertainment), the holding company for Eidos Interactive.
+The UK-based publisher's assets include Tomb Raider, Hitman, Deus Ex, Thief, and Legacy of Kain franchises, along with subsidiary development studios Crystal Dynamics, Eidos-Montréal and IO Interactive that developed the games.
+The acquisition of Eidos was completed in April 2009, and in November it was merged with Square Enix's European publishing organization, business unit Square Enix Europe.
+Eidos' US operations were merged with Square Enix Incorporated.
 In April 2010, a new Japanese label for Western games bearing CERO restrictions called Square Enix Extreme Edges was announced.
-In July 2010, Mike Fischer was appointed CEO of Square Enix, Inc.

-In March 2011, Square Enix founded the mobile development studio Hippos Lab and Square Enix Montréal in 2012.
+In July 2010, Mike Fischer was appointed CEO of Square Enix, Inc. Square Enix founded the mobile development studio Hippos Lab in March 2011 and Square Enix Montréal in 2012.
+In June 2011, Stainless Games had purchased the rights to Carmageddon from Square Enix.
 In July 2011, it was reported that Square Enix closed their Los Angeles Studio.
 In January 2012, Square Enix North American office could pursue smaller niche, mobile and social media games due to its existing revenue streams.
 In October 2012, Square Enix was perceived as a "force in mobile" games by Kotaku.
 The price of Final Fantasy Dimensions and Demons' Score, $30 and $44 respectively, was criticized.